 - Example #1: While doing normal attacks, quickly use "Block" to cancel (best right before they perform their first attack animation), then proceed to parry or dodge.
 Repeat as needed to sink in hits and regain some extra MP while avoiding damages.

 - Example #2: While attacking, simply swipe to any direction to cancel.

-- Ranged units cannot parry, so simply swipe to any direction to cancel your normal attacks and dodge incoming attacks.
+- Alternatively, you can simply swipe to any direction to cancel your normal attacks and dodge incoming attacks.

 - Guarding reduces damage received from enemy attacks.

 Guard Breaks- Continuously guarding an enemy's attack will lower your guard gauge, eventually resulting in a guard break, which will stun your character.

 Parrying and Switching

 - "When the enemy's eyes glow red, that's your chance!"
 Well, not always though because sometimes you won't have time to check their eyes, observe their attack patterns as well, then learn when to parry.

 - Switching characters the moment the parry succeeds will cause a sword skill to be unleashed, dealing major critical damage.